Ireland September 2017

 28May.
 Phones & Phoning.
 It’s common to use cell phones (called “mobiles”) in Ireland.
 You will want to bring one. a) The first place to check is with your current phone provider and see what their provisions are.
 We’re with Sprint and once you sign up for their International program (no charge), texting is free when abroad, there’s very slow free internet service (2G), and phone calls are 20 cents a minute; we mostly text & use free wifi at hotels and coffee shops.
 See what your own provider provides. b) The other gambit is to bring an unlocked cell phone (maybe an older phone of yours that has been unlocked or some throw-away like cell you bought on Amazon or a phone repair shop) and then purchase a local sim card in Ireland.
 This is very handy in-country.
 Compare online various company’s offerings: noting costs of in-country calls and cost of calls back to the US, and consider whether you want to include data (say, for internet searching) and (if you’re traveling elsewhere) whether the sim card is good in other countries in Europe.

 30May. more folks coming.
 My sister Peggy and cousin Bette Ann Phelan will be in Galway Sept 14-19, as part of their extended trip to Ireland.
-It looks as as though my cousin (Julie King) is joining up with that crew, and we’re waiting to hear about my sister Lisa.
+My cousin Julie King is joining up with that crew.

 3June. car rental and credit card insurance.
 Search the internet on terms like “car rental credit card insurance Ireland” and you will come up with websites like this: http://www.infiniteireland.com/credit-card-car-rental-insurance/ You can save about $25/day on CDW insurance by following this procedure.
 1) Most credit cards do NOT have insurance for Ireland; you need to get either the World Mastercard or the Amazon Visa (offered by Chase).
 2) Most car rental prices bundle in the price of insurance; you need to make sure they are subtracted.
 3) Sometimes a rental firm will demand proof that your credit card covers car insurance; you can easily request a letter of coverage from your credit card folks about two weeks before your trip and carry it with you.
 4) Know that the rental company will open up a charge of some 5000 euros on your credit card as a deposit to cover any damage to the car and will charge a small administrative fee to do so (about 25 euros); that effectively means that credit card may have an open charge that maxes out your credit limit on that card until you return the car, so you will need another credit card for day-to-day use.